voxpupuli/puppet-epel/README.md

 # Testing

+* This is commonly used on Puppet Enterprise 2.x and 3.x
 * This was tested using Puppet 2.7.x on Centos5/6
 * This was tested using Puppet 3.1.1 on Amazon's AWS Linux
 * I assume it will work on any RHEL variant